What’s the Best Way to Ask For a Review? – Whitespark Local Insider

 But for example, let’s say Trump Tower.
 Let’s say I want to generate a link to Trump Tower.
 Let’s say Donald Trump wants to tweet about this.
 Then I would enter into the tool here and here’s my link.
 I just copy that to the clipboard and that’s what I would put into the direct link here.
 I just paste that in.
 So that would be my link.
 You can use this free tool for generating a link.

 The nice thing about the tool also is that it uses Google.
-So if you go to the URL plus info, so it’s something like this (from example above you add .info to get access to stats = https://goo.gl/TsX2UM.info), then you’re going to see actual statistics and see how many people have visited, how many clicks it has got, that kind of thing.
+So if you go to the URL plus info, so it’s something like this (the .info feature is no longer available), then you’re going to see actual statistics and see how many people have visited, how many clicks it has got, that kind of thing.
 It has great details in here, so it’s pretty handy.
 That’s a free tool.

 When Do You Ask?